ajdittmann/starsam/README.md

 First, clone the repository using ``git clone https://github.com/ajdittmann/starsam.git``.
 Then, install the package using ``pip install -e .`` or ``python setup.py install``.

+Although it is not required, if [numba](https://numba.pydata.org/) is installed it will be used to accelerate calculations.

 ## Usage
-After installation, you can simulate the evolution of either nonrotating stars.
+After installation, you can simulate the evolution of stars in dense environments.
 These solve the ODEs approximating """main sequence""" (hydrogen-burning) stellar evolution in AGN disks using scipy's ``solve_ivp`` along with vetting the runtime options and determining which of the multiple stopping criteria was employed.

 To use this in a script, after importing ``starsam``, simply use the ``sam.run`` function.
 ```